BigIdeasForum/bigideasforum.github.io/_posts/2017/2017-01-09-reuse-renew-recycle.md

 The epic waste embedded in our daily lives drives many of the era's greatest crises from energy, climate, pollution, clean water and even security and the economy.

-Waste is the one big problem each of us can do something about—in tonight’s program, we will discuss HOW!
+Waste is the one big problem each of us can do something about—in tonight’s program, we will discuss how!

 Presenter: Pam L.